cacttus/Image_Crypt/README.md

 * *iterations* = This will go over the pixels multiple times for greater scrambling: 3= very scrambled image, 1= light scrambling.

 * *mask* = Randomly change the colors of the pixels.

+To Un-Scramble:

+* Set Key, xsize, ysize, mask, and iterations to the same value

 # TODO